 Well, we can’t blame you.
-The nation’s third-largest city boasts some of the nation’s finest museums, theater, restaurants, bars and so much more.
+The nation’s third-largest city boasts some of the country’s finest museums, theater, restaurants, bars and so much more.
 Nestled along the shores of the stunning Lake Michigan and home to iconic architecture, Chicago serves as a picturesque backdrop for life in the city.

 The Windy City is also a city made up of many distinct neighborhoods and enclaves, each of them home to a slightly different flavor of Chicago life.
 Whether it’s the taquerias and art galleries of Pilsen or the sports bars and boutiques of Lakeview, the city has a little something for everyone.
 Our guide to Chicago’s top neighborhoods will help you find the right match for you, and our list of Chicago’s best realtors will help you find the home of your dreams.

-Unemployment rate: 6.9% (as of April 2016)
+Chicago Unemployment rate: 4.2% (as of May 2022)

-Average weekly wages for all industries: $1,267 (fourth quarter 2015)
+Average weekly wages for all industries: $1,198 (August 2022)

 While the cost of living is 23 percent higher than the national average, people flock to Chicago for a big-city feel that won’t break the bank compared with more expensive cities (we’re looking at you San Francisco and New York City).
 At $62,097, in 2020 the average annual income in Chicago is slightly higher than the national average of $60,996, according to the U.S. Bureau of Labor Statistics (updated April, 2021).

 Chicago is a bustling city that also has budget-friendly options for living.
 You’ll pay an average of $2,200 for a 750 square foot apartment.
 The most affordable neighborhoods for renting are The Island, Avalon Park and Burnside and you’ll pay the most in River North, East Side Chicago and Streeterville.
 Other popular neighborhoods include Lakeview, Ravenswood, Rogers Park and Bucktown.